The Thumb: Traveling around the Thumb

 A favorite of tourists who visit this area is traveling the Lake Huron and Saginaw Bay shoreline via M-25 (formerly US Highway 25 until 1973).
 M-25 starts at the end of I-69/I-94 in Port Huron at the foot of the Blue Water Bridge and ends in Bay City.
 The whole highway is about 150 mi, and passes through quaint cities and villages.
 Located along Lake Huron through which M-25 passes are five lighthouses: Fort Gratiot Lighthouse, Port Sanilac lighthouse, Pointe aux Barques Lighthouse, Harbor Beach Light, and the Port Austin Lighthouse.

-The Great Lakes Circle Tour is a designated scenic road system connecting all of the Great Lakes and the St. Lawrence River.
+The Lake Huron Circle Tour is a designated scenic road system connecting all of the Great Lakes and the St. Lawrence River.
 Many visitors choose to begin the circle tour in Port Huron, from which they can circle Lake Huron.
-M-25 winds around the Thumb and along the Saginaw Bay to Saginaw and Bay City.
+M-25 winds around the Thumb and along Saginaw Bay to Saginaw and Bay City.
 Lexington and Port Austin feature beaches and boardwalks that are favorites with visitors.